Follow these steps to prepare to accept submissions.

 Prepare tracks (optional).
 Tracks give chairs fine-grained control over PC members’ access rights for individual papers.
 Example situations calling for tracks include external review committees, PC-paper review committees, and multi-track conferences.

 Collect review preferences from the PC.
-PC members can rank-order papers they want or don’t want to review.
-They can either set their preferences all at once, or (often more convenient) page through the list of submitted papers setting their preferences on the paper pages.
+PC members can enter per-paper review preferences (also known as bids) to mark papers they want or don’t want to review.
+Preferences are integers, typically in the range −20 to 20; the higher the number, the more desired the review assignment.
+Users can either set their preferences all at once, or (often more convenient) page through the list of submitted papers and set their preferences on the paper pages.

-If you’d like, you can collect review preferences before the submission deadline.
+If desired, review preferences can be collected before the submission deadline.
 Select “PC can see all registered papers until submission deadline”, which allows PC members to see abstracts for registered papers that haven’t yet been submitted.

 Assign reviews.
-You can make assignments by paper, by PC member, by uploading an assignments file, or, even easier, automatically.
-PC review assignments can be “primary” or “secondary”; the difference is that primary reviewers are expected to complete their review, but a secondary reviewer can choose to delegate their review to someone else.
+You can make assignments by paper, by PC member, by uploading an assignment file, or, even easier, automatically.
+PC review assignments can be “primary” or “secondary”; the difference is that primary reviewers are expected to complete their review, but a secondary reviewer can delegate their review to someone else.
+You can also assign PC “metareviews”.
+Unlike normal reviewers, a metareviewer can view all other reviews before submitting their own.

 Chairs and system administrators can access any information stored in the conference system, including reviewer identities for conflicted papers.
 It is easiest to simply accept such conflicts as a fact of life.
 Chairs who can’t handle conflicts fairly shouldn’t be chairs.
 However, HotCRP does offer other mechanisms for conflicted reviews.

-The key step is to pick a PC member to manage the reviewing and discussion process for the relevant papers.
-This PC member is called the paper administrator.
-Use the left-hand side of the paper assignment pages to enter paper administrators.
+First, each paper can be assigned a paper administrator: a PC member who manages that paper’s reviewing and discussion.
+Use the left-hand side of a submission’s assignment page to enter its administrator.
 (You may need to “Override conflicts” to access the assignment page.)
-A paper’s administrators have full privilege to assign and view reviews for that paper, although they cannot change conference settings.
+Paper administrators have full privilege to assign and view reviews for their papers, and can, for example, use the autoassignment tool, but they cannot change conference settings.
+When a paper has an administrator, chair conflicts cannot be overridden.

-Paper administrators make life easy for PC reviewers while hiding conflicts from chairs in most circumstances.
-However, determined chairs can still discover reviewer identities via HotCRP logs, review counts, and mails (and, of course, by removing the administrator).
-For additional privacy, a conference can use review tokens, which are completely anonymous review slots.
+Paper administrators make life easy for PC reviewers and greatly restrict conflicted chairs’ access.
+Usually this suffices.
+For additional privacy, use review tokens, which are completely anonymous review slots.
 To create a token, an administrator goes to an assignment page and clicks on “Request review” without entering a name or email address.
 This reports the token, a short string of letters and numbers such as “9HDZYUB”.
 Any user who knows the token can enter it on HotCRP’s home page, after which the system lets them view the paper and anonymously modify the corresponding “Jane Q. Public” review.
 True reviewer identities will not appear in HotCRP’s database or its logs.
 For even more privacy, the paper administrator could collect offline review forms via email and upload them using review tokens; then even web server access logs store only the administrator’s identity.

 Collect authors’ responses to the reviews (optional).
 Authors’ responses (also called rebuttals) let authors correct reviewer misconceptions before decisions are made.
 Responses are entered into the system as comments.
-On the decision settings page, update “Can authors see reviews” and “Collect responses to the reviews,” then send mail to authors informing them of the response deadline.
+On the decision settings page, update “Collect responses to the reviews,” then send mail to authors informing them of the response deadline.
 PC members can still update their reviews up to the review deadline; authors are informed via email of any review changes.
-At the end of the response period you should generally turn off “Authors can see reviews” so PC members can update their reviews in peace.

-Set PC can see all reviews if you haven’t already, allowing the program committee to see reviews and scores for non-conflicted papers.
-(During most conferences’ review periods, a PC member can see a paper’s reviews only after completing their own review for that paper.
-This supposedly reduces bias.)
+Set PC can see review contents to “Yes” (optional).
+This opens up the reviews to the program committee, allowing everyone to see scores and read reviews for non-conflicted papers.
+(During most conferences’ review periods, a PC member can see a paper’s reviews only after completing their own review for that paper.)

 Examine paper scores, either one at a time or en masse, and decide which papers will be discussed.
-The tags system lets you prepare discussion sets.
+The tags system can group papers and prepare discussion sets.
 Use search keywords to, for example, find all papers with at least two overall merit ratings of 2 or better.

 Assign discussion orders using tags (optional).
 Common discussion orders include sorted by overall ranking (high-to-low, low-to-high, or alternating), sorted by topic, and grouped by PC conflicts.
 Explicit tag-based orders make it easier for the PC to follow along.